 Unfortunately, the underwater lagoon here isn’t so interesting.
 It’s also quite difficult to find a break in the shallow reef ‘wall’, leading out to the deeper water.
 As with the reef opposite the Waru Guesthouse, there are clusters of large sea urchins everywhere which can hamper your manoeuvrability under water.

 At the south of the island you can hire snorkeling equipment from the Waru Guesthouse and explore their reef.
 They charged IDR 25,000 per person per day for mask and fins.

 You can also hire a Go-Pro camera from them if you’d like to take some underwater footage.

 Here again there was nothing spectacular to see, but the underwater world is colourful enough.
 Snorkeling here is quite a pleasant way to stay cool and while away a few hours.

-Karimunjawa Island Beaches & Snorkeling – You may also like:
+If you enjoyed Karimunjawa Island Beaches, you may also like: